Rich Brian: 2015–2016: Career beginnings

 Brian began his career under the name Rich Chigga and released his debut track, titled "Living the Dream" on 17 July 2015, on his YouTube account.
 The song was produced by DJ Smokey.
-Brian then went on to release his debut single "Dat $tick" on 11 March 2016.
+Brian then went on to release his debut single "Dat Stick" on 11 March 2016.
 Shortly after, he was signed by 88rising.
-"Dat $tick" track caught international success after 88rising released a reaction video featuring American rappers Ghostface Killah, 21 Savage, Tory Lanez, MadeinTYO, Desiigner, and many more.
+"Dat Stick" track caught international success after 88rising released a reaction video featuring American rappers Ghostface Killah, 21 Savage, Tory Lanez, MadeinTYO, Desiigner, and many more.
 Since the official music video for the track was uploaded onto his YouTube account, it has been viewed over 200 million times.
-"Dat $tick" then went on to peak at number four on the Bubbling Under R&B/Hip-Hop Singles.
+"Dat Stick" then went on to peak at number four on the Bubbling Under R&B/Hip-Hop Singles.

 Brian then went on to release his second single titled "Who That Be" on iTunes on 9 August 2016.
 The song was produced by Sihk.
-He then released a remix of his debut single "Dat $tick" which features rappers Ghostface Killah and Pouya.
+He then released a remix of his debut single "Dat Stick" which features rappers Ghostface Killah and Pouya.
 Brian later released his third single "Seventeen" which quickly surpassed the one million hits mark on both YouTube and SoundCloud.